KHARIKA17/about-me/README.md

 Link for more info on how to download other tools using Chocolatey [More info](https://github.com/denisecase/basic-tools-for-webdev)

 ## Recommended sources:
-You can also get more information on Web development using the below links [Lynda](https://www.lynda.com/)
+You can also get more information on Web development using the below links:

+   [Lynda](https://www.lynda.com/)

    [Udemy](https://www.lynda.com/)